What a unique island! Between nature and architecture, there’s no time to get bored.

 Yes, there are vineyards on Lanzarote.
 It’s quite amazing, but by using picon on the soil to capture moisture and creating small rock walls to protect from the wind, they are able to grow grapes and make wine!

 You can visit several Bodegas on the island.
-The most famous is La Geria with its impressive valley(see tour program – English-speaking guide).

 But our favorite was El Grifo, with its small museum and more intimate setting for tasting.